-Sentiment Analysis Datasets
+Sentiment Analysis Datasets for Machine Learning

 Multidomain sentiment analysis dataset: A slightly older dataset that features product reviews from Amazon.

-IMDB reviews: An older, relatively small dataset for binary sentiment classification, features 25,000 movie reviews.
+IMDB Reviews: An older, relatively small dataset for binary sentiment classification, features 25,000 movie reviews.

 Stanford Sentiment Treebank: Standard sentiment dataset with sentiment annotations.